Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 However, it's not very hard to find real-world examples of this pattern.
 For example, [in NumPy](https://github.com/numpy/numpy/blob/4357ad1a67e7d4a686c39f3720604b6440725e40/numpy/_core/include/numpy/arrayscalars.h#L140-L147).

-This pattern only works if the layout of e.g. `PyDictObject` is known at compile time.
+This pattern only works if the layout of e.g.
+`PyDictObject` is known at compile time.
 However, if `PyObject` is opaque, then `PyDictObject` must also be opaque, and it's no longer possible to define C subtypes by simply defining a struct with a `base` member.
 Instead, you need to use [a new API specifically for this case](https://peps.python.org/pep-0697/), added in Python 3.12.

-As of 2025, during the Python 3.15 development cycle, there were still a few more spots that needed updating:
+During the Python 3.15 development cycle, a few more spots that needed updating:

 - [A new C API](https://peps.python.org/pep-0793/) for defining modules that avoids `PyModuleDef`, a type that extends `PyObject`.
-- [An accompanying new API](https://peps.python.org/pep-0820/) for defining Python types and modules using a common `PySlot` struct.
 - [Making `PyObject` opaque and defining a new stable ABI](https://peps.python.org/pep-0803/)

 With all these pieces, it became possible to define a C extension implementing Python functions, modules, and types without relying on the layout of `PyObject`.